 The Fed is closed on the second Monday in October for Columbus Day.
 So, if you deposit a check into your bank account on the Saturday before this holiday, the earliest this check will be fully available will typically be on Tuesday if the bank has same-day availability.

-Online accessibility on Federal Reserve holidays
+Online accessibility on Federal Reserve bank holidays

 Online access should be the same on a holiday as it would be on any other day or night.
 Of course, this is assuming the bank’s site isn’t down due to maintenance or another issue.